Stray (album)

 Stray is the fourth album by Scottish group Aztec Camera, released in June 1990 on WEA in the UK and on Sire Records in the US.

 Stray was praised for its diversity of songs and styles, and for the assured nature of Roddy Frame's lyrics (which had been considered the weak-point of some of his earlier material).
 Its understated production was also received positively, particularly coming after the group's previous album Love, which sold well in the United Kingdom but had been criticised by some for being too sanitised and glossy.

 Stray peaked at No. 22 in the UK Albums Chart.
 The single "Good Morning Britain", a collaboration with Mick Jones, reached No. 19 in the UK Singles Chart.

-Critical reception
+The album peaked at number 107 on the Australian ARIA Charts.

+Background

+Aztec Camera released their third studio album Love in 1987.
+It initially peaked at number 49 on the UK Albums Chart, but rose to number 10 after the success of its singles.
+"How Men Are", "Somewhere in My Heart" and "Working in a Goldmine" all reached the top 40 in the UK Singles Chart, with "Somewhere in My Heart" reaching the highest at number three.
+By 1990, the band's line-up consisted of frontman Roddy Frame, bassist Paul Powell, drummer Frank Tontoh and keyboardist Gary Sanctuary.

+Release

+To promote Stray, the band embarked on a brief tour of the United States in late 1990, followed by an acoustic tour of the UK in mid-1991.